jdegoes/blueeyes/README.md

 BlueEyes has a full-featured Scala facade to MongoDB.

 First of all, you need to create an instance to the Mongo facade.
 You have your choice of RealMongo or MockMongo.
 The latter is a memory-only Mongo facade that is designed for automated testing.

+Factory trait ConfigurableMongo can be used to create a Mongo facade.
+The factor creates either RealMongo or MockMongo deppending on "mongo.mock" JVM parameter.
+If the parameter is set to "true" then MockMongo is created otherwise RealMongo is created.
+Factory "mongo" method takes a configuration as a parameter with mongo server configuration.
+If the configuration contains section dropBeforeStart then all specified collection(s) on specified database(s) are dropped before starting.
+Sample configuration is:

+    dropBeforeStart {
+      mydb = ["mycollection"]
+    }

 Once you have access to Mongo, you can then create references to databases: